 The audio performance of this camera will meet your expectations.
 Despite upgrading the sensor with a heavier one, Canon did not sacrifice the noise control.
 Noise reduction performance is for JPEG and RAW format both.

 For JPEG files, there’s automatic softening of details and reduction of background noises.
-For RAW files, audio details are fined, but still, you can find some granular noise as well as Chroma noise.
+For RAW files, audio details are fined, but you can still find some granular noise and Chroma noise.

 But these noises are not very dominant, so this problem is not very considerable.

 Some other features:

 - The camera supports NFC and Wi-Fi connectivity for video and image sharing.
 Via the Canon app, you can view images quickly on your iOS and Android smartphones.
 There is no Bluetooth sharing option.

 - For the storage of videos and images, an additional storage card is required.
 T7 supports SD, SDHC, and SDXC cards.